The parking lot where Julie Cunningham was abducted

 This is the location where serial killer Ted Bundy abducted Julie Cunningham.

-At the time, it was a regular ground-level parking lot.
+At the time of the murder, it was a regular ground-level parking lot.
 However, these days, it is a multi-story car park.

-On March 15th, 1975, Bundy drove into the small town of Vail, Colorado, eager to find his next victim.
+On Saturday, March 15th, 1975, Bundy drove into this small ski resort town, eager to find his next victim.

-After driving into Vail, he decided to park his Volkswagen Bug in the Lionshead car park beside the I-70.
-He then strategically placed his trusty crowbar at the rear of the vehicle, out of plain sight.
+After arriving in Vail, he decided to park his Volkswagen Bug in the Lionshead parking lot beside the I-70.
+He then strategically placed his crowbar on the ground by the rear of the vehicle, out of plain sight.

-The woman in question was Julie Cunningham, a 26-year-old ski instructor who was walking to a local bar to meet a friend.
+The woman in question was Julie Cunningham, a 26-year-old ski instructor who was on her way to a local bar to meet a friend.

-When she saw Bundy hobbling on his crutches and struggling to carry his boot bag, she took pity on him and offered to help.
+When Cunningham saw Bundy hobbling around on his crutches and struggling to carry his boot bag, she took pity on him and offered her assistance.

-When Bundy gladly accepted her offer, the pair walked westward through the streets of Vail, towards the Lionshead car park.
-According to Bundy's confession, they walked for more than half a mile before they finally reached his Volkswagen.
+Bundy graciously accepted her offer, and the pair made small talk as they headed westward through the streets of Vail, towards the Lionshead car park.
+During his confession in 1989, Bundy claimed that they walked for more than half a mile before they finally reached his Volkswagen.

-As soon as they got to the car, Bundy grabbed the crowbar that he had previously hidden and struck Cunningham over the head, knocking her unconscious.
-He then lifted her into his vehicle, handcuffed her, and drove westward along the I-70 towards the small town of Rifle.
+As soon as they got to the car, he grabbed the crowbar that he had previously hidden and struck Cunningham over the head, knocking her unconscious.
+He then quickly lifted her into his vehicle, handcuffed her, and drove westward along the I-70 towards the small town of Rifle.

-One hour into the journey, Cunningham regained consciousness and began asking Bundy questions about who he was.
+One hour into the journey, Cunningham regained consciousness and began asking Bundy questions.
 She also pleaded with him to loosen her handcuffs.

-Considering she had been hit over the head, it is likely that she was dazed, confused, and in a state of shock.
+Considering she had just been hit over the head with a crowbar, it is likely that she was hurt, confused, and in a state of shock.

-After reaching Rifle, Bundy exited the interstate and headed north along State Highway 13, towards Meeker.
+After reaching Rifle, Bundy exited the interstate and headed north along State Highway 13 towards a small town called Meeker.
+By this point, he was anxiously looking out for a deserted side road to use.

 However, when he pulled over and exited the car to scope the area out, he noticed that Cunningham had somehow removed the handcuffs and was attempting to escape.

-In January of 1989, Ted Bundy finally confessed to Cunningham's murder.
-Although he described the area where he buried her body, no trace of the 26-year-old has ever been found.
+Bundy finally confessed to Cunningham's murder in January 1989.
+Although he described the area where he buried her body, no trace of her was ever found.

 To this day, she remains listed as a missing person.